The Fat Duck: Menu

 Blumenthal was inspired as a teenager by trips to the Michelin-starred restaurants in France and the work of Harold McGee.
 McGee's work in particular led him to question traditional cooking techniques and approaches which resulted in combinations which may at first appear unusual.
-Blumenthal incorporates psychology and the perception of diners into his dishes, explaining, "For example, eat sardine on toast sorbet for the first time, confusion will reign as the brain will be trying to tell the palate to expect a dessert and you will therefore be tasting more sweetness than actually exists."
+Blumenthal incorporates psychology and the perception of diners into his dishes.
+He gave the example of a dish of sardine on toast sorbet: "The brain will be trying to tell the palate to expect a dessert and you will therefore be tasting more sweetness than actually exists."

 The Fat Duck serves a tasting menu.
 Dishes served include palate cleansers made of vodka and green tea, frozen in liquid nitrogen, a snail porridge described by one food critic as "infamous", and ice creams of both crab, and egg and bacon, each of which drew media attention.
 The mock turtle soup has an Alice in Wonderland theme, whereby a fob watch formed of freeze-dried beef stock covered with gold leaf is dropped into a teacup by a waiter, who pours a beef stock "tea" poured over it that dissolves the gold and the watch.
 A plate of ox tongue and vegetables is served alongside to place into the soup.
 Toast sandwiches, developed for an appearance on Heston's Feasts, are served as a side dish.
 Dishes are served with additional sensory inputs, such as "Sounds of the Sea", a plate of seafood served with a seafood foam on top of a "beach" of tapioca, breadcrumbs and eel.
 Alongside the dish, diners are given an iPod to listen to crashing waves whilst they eat.
 Other sensory components include "the smell of the Black Forest" that accompanies a kirsch ice cream.

 In 2023, the Fat Duck introduced its 12-dish Sensorium menu, which the Times said was more conventional and "dials down the trickery and sleights of hand".
 It incorporates new seasonal dishes alongside previous dishes such as the Sound of Sea and A Walk in the Woods ("an edible forest floor of mushrooms, blackberries and beetroot").